 Next comes the outfits, and if you’re willing to sacrifice the designer wedding dress or suit, there are plenty of options to keep the cost down.
-From rentals to second hand dresses, there is more than likely a dress out there that will be perfect for you, even if it has been worn before – for example, sellmyweddingdress.com sells gowns that you know have only been worn once before.
+From rentals to second hand dresses, there is more than likely a dress out there that will be perfect for you, even if it has been worn before – for example, sellmyweddingdress.com sells gowns that you know have only been worn once.
 High street chains also offer some beautiful wedding gowns and suits which won’t break the bank, with a great range available.
-It also goes without saying that the bigger the bridal part, the bigger the cost – therefore be careful who you ask to be part of your big day, or perhaps ask them to contribute towards the cost of their own outfit.
+It also goes without saying that the bigger the bridal party, the bigger the cost – therefore be careful who you ask to be part of your big day, or perhaps ask them to contribute towards the cost of their own outfit.

 A great way of cutting costs on your wedding day is to keep décor simple – whether this is by simply having less, buying second-hand decorations or even making your own, there are plenty of ways to do this.
 Ebay and Facebook have great marketplaces where you can purchase pre-owned wedding pieces, and sites such as Pinterest feature a wide range of tutorials which can help you with some wedding DIY.
 The best part about a barn wedding at a venue like Blackstock is that DIY décor just adds to the rustic charm!